 2. Stellenbosch, South Africa

 The area has turned into quite the tourist attraction, bringing wine and food lovers to the area.
-Several vineyards are available to tour, including kanonkop, a vineyard well known for south africa’s best reds like the area’s famous pinotage.
-There is a vast collection wines you can order online as the best south african wines are hard to find.
+Several vineyards are available to tour, including Kanonkop, a vineyard well known for south Africa’s best reds like the area’s famous pinotage.
+There is a vast collection wine you can order online as the best South African wines are hard to find.

 3. La rioja, Spain

-You can expect wines from grapes like temppranillos, garnachas, gracianos, mazuelos, viuras, malvasias, granacha blancas, and tempranillo blancos.
+You can expect wines from grapes like tempranillo, Garnacha, gracianos, mazuelos, viuras, malvasias, granacha blancas, and tempranillo Blancos.
 The region supplies everything from young white wine, to rosados, and aged red wines.
-If this information isn’t enough, vogue told its readers in july 2017 that it is a must visit tourist attraction for those who aren’t native to the region.
+If this information isn’t enough, vogue told its readers in July 2017 that it is a must-visit tourist attraction for those who aren’t native to the region.

 4. Finger lakes, New York, U.S.

 Home to more than 100 wineries, finger lakes is new york’s largest wine-producing area.
 Some of the area’s finest wine spots are Fulkerson winery, heron hill winery, Wagner vineyards, Hazlitt 1852 vineyards, and more.